FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/singles/1979-11-09-somewhere-south-of-macon.md

 title: Somewhere South Of Macon
 maintitle: Somewhere South Of Macon
 subtitle: Lena Zavaroni's Twelveth Single
+more: The Promo Single - 25 September 1981 The Official Release
 description: This is the twelveth single by Lena Zavaroni
 post_description: This is the twelveth single by Lena Zavaroni
 image: /assets/images/singles/lena-zavaroni-somewhere-south-of-macon-president.jpg